asia-pacific-energy-research-centre/power-model/README.md

 You need to create a conda environment.
 To install, move to your working directory and copy and paste the following in your command line:

-`conda env create --prefix ./env --file ./config/env.yml`
+`conda env create --prefix ./env --file ./config/environment.yml`

-Install otoole.
-Activate your environment before installing otoole!!

 `conda activate ./env`